-The Bank has initiated steps to adopt advanced approaches for operational risk capital computation.
-The Bank had filed an application with the RBI for migration to The Standardised Approach (TSA).
 The Bank has been estimating Operational Value at Risk (OpVaR) for the purpose of Internal Capital Adequacy Assessment Process (ICAAP).
 The OpVaR is estimated based on the principles of AMA by using internal loss data, scenario analysis and external loss data.
 The OpVaR is stress tested on a quarterly basis to ensure adequacy of the capital provided for operational risk and is compared with trends of actual losses.